ExtraUnity/NanoAnalyzer/README.md

 ### Downloading executables
 The application has been exported as an executable for Windows.
-Download these through [Releases](https://github.com/ExtraUnity/NanoparticleAnalysis/releases).
-These also have pre-trained models ready for use.
+Download it through [Releases](https://github.com/ExtraUnity/NanoparticleAnalysis/releases).
+This package also includes a pre-trained model ready for use.
 Simply download and unzip the application.
 Then open the **NanoAnalyzer.exe** to start the program.
 Alternatively use the installer provided.
 If only CPU segmentation is needed, we recommend downloading the CPU-only version of the application.